carwehlm/PARLEY/readme.txt

+Check out more about PARLEY in our SEAMS 2024 paper, publicly available on Arxiv.org here: https://arxiv.org/pdf/2401.17187.pdf.

 To replicate our experiments, you need to install EvoChecker using maven.
 To this end, navigate to ./Applications/EvoChecker-master and run mvn install EvoChecker should be installed and executable from ./Applications/EvoChecker-master/target/EvoChecker-1.1.0.jar